 For CSOM access, the migration account must be SharePoint administrator.

 6.1.
 Create your source connector

-To facilitate the groups and teams migration, the Cloudiway platform needs to be able to communicate with both your source and target domains.
+To facilitate the Teams migration, the Cloudiway platform needs to be able to communicate with both your source and target domains.
 To do this, Cloudiway uses connectors, which are configured on apps.cloudiway.com.
 You will need to set up a connector for each source tenant and each target tenant.
 Follow the steps below to configure a source connector.